Tarasque: Celtic origin hypothesis

 Tarasque de Noves, dated to 3rd to 1st century B.C.

 A pre-Christian Celtic origin for the legend has been proposed, and endorsed by some writers.

 French archeologist Isidore Gilles proposed the pre-Christian pagan origins for the legend of the tarasque, and connected with the so-called "tarasque of Noves", unearthed at the village Noves, once called "Tarasconnet".
 The find was a stone statue of a sharp-toothed chimeric beast with a scaly back, "crunching a human arm in its mouth".
 (Note: Gilles states a child in the mouth, but it looks to be an adult arm.)
 Gilles postulated this was a Celtic deified beast to which human sacrifices were offered.

 Gilles's theory was embraced by the Provençal poet Frederic Mistral, and Dumont was disinclined to dismiss Mistral's belief altogether.
-French scholar also states that the Saint Martha legend is undoubtedly "superimposed on old beliefs of Celtic paganism".
+French scholar Philippe Walter also states that the Saint Martha legend is undoubtedly "superimposed on old beliefs of Celtic paganism".

 Parallels

-Parallels have been drawn with the French legends of the Graouilli in Metz, and the Gargouille of Rouen defeated by St. Romanus.
+Parallels have been drawn with the French legends of the Graouilli in Metz, and the Gargouille of Rouen defeated by St. Romanus, which are also in religious observances.

 A legendary dragon or dragon-like marine creature reported to have appeared in Vietnam's Halong Bay has been called the "Tarasque" after the famed creature of Tarascon.